delta10/kees/SECURITY.md

 ## Backup policy

-For the hosted version there is no backup policy in place yet as the system is not into production.
 In production we will create a backup every four hours with a retention of 30 days.